-- Bad Belt: One often overlooked cause of a car surging with the AC on is actually a worn compressor belt.
+- Bad Belt: One often overlooked cause of a car surging with the AC on is a worn compressor belt.
 If the belt is stretched or worn smooth, it can slip during operation.
 This places significant strain on the engine and the AC system.
-Replacing the belt often eliminates the surge, and ensures better AC operation.
+Replacing the belt often eliminates the surge and ensures better AC operation.

 - Bad AC Cycling Switch: The AC cycling switch controls the compressor cycling pattern.
-Over time, it can go bad.
+Over time, it can go wrong.
 When this happens, it will place a significant load on the engine and can lead to surging.